Home

 Leaf Spot and Melting Out Disease

 Leaf Spot, formerly known as Helminthosporium Leaf Spot, is a cool, wet weather disease that begins in the grass blades.
-If the disease persists, it can progress down to the grass crown, which initiates the second half of the disease- the melting out phase (crown and root rot).
+As the disease progresses it can move toward the grass crown, which initiates the second half of the disease- the melting out phase (crown and root rot).

 The disease symptoms begins as tiny brown or black spots on the grass blades.
 The spots become larger as the disease progresses.
 The larger spots have tan centers with a purple to black border.
 Several spots will coalesce causing the blade to wilt and die back.
 The melting out phase will be a browning of the crowns and stolons that will eventually kill the grass.